 After completing my undergraduate work in 2002, I moved to Colorado Springs and began working for D11 at Ivywild--when it was a K-7 school.
 I've spent many years split between schools in the downtown and west-side communities, and I've been lucky enough to now have one school where I can focus all of my teaching attention.

-In my summers, I still spend considerable time honing my own skills as a professional artists.
+In my summers, I still spend considerable time honing my own skills as a professional artist.
 My artwork has been shown in galleries and other spaces all over the Pikes Peak Region.
-I'm certainly not famous, but getting involved in the showing and selling of work keeps me rooted to my passion of creating images.
+I'm certainly not famous, but getting involved in the showing and selling of work keeps me creating.
 It also keeps me connected to the local community of artists.
 My work is predominantly two-dimensional with the exception of a few ceramic relief sculptures.
 I tend to stick with projects in a series--my largest collection is a series of over fifty unique trees that are inspired by the Nordic Tree of Life.
 High contrast and bright colors are also a component of my work, and lately, I have been incorporating texture from leaf rubbings and other surfaces into my designs.

 I spent three years serving on the Board of Directors for the Pikes Peak Arts Council.
-Once I had the honor of getting my work featured in a January issue of the Independent, and this summer (2020) will be my first year running a workshop for the Bemis School of Art.
+Once I had the honor of getting my work featured in a January issue of the Independent.